wooorm/parse-latin/Readme.md

 On a MacBook Air, it parser about 3 large books, 70 big articles, or 7,803 paragraphs per second.

+To put things into perspective, Shakespeare’s works contain 884,647 words.
+I have not tested it, but in theory **parse-latin** should parse these works in (slightly under) three seconds.

 ```
               parser.parse(source);
    6,124 op/s » A paragraph (5 sentences, 100 words)